nanit/kubernetes-rabbitmq-cluster/README.md

 ## Changing the number of nodes:

-If you'd like to have more than 3 nodes in the cluster you have to:

-1. Change the [clusterer.config](https://github.com/nanit/kubernetes-rabbitmq-cluster/blob/master/docker/clusterer.config) to include all the cluster nodes.
-2. Build your own image by setting the `DOCKER_RESPOSITORY` environment variable
-3. Change the `RABBITMQ_REPLICAS` to the new number of nodes
-4. Run the deployment script above
+Number of nodes is configurable with RABBITMQ_REPLICAS environment variable.
+Note that changing the number of nodes after the initial deployment of the cluster is problematic since old rabbitmq instance won't fetch the new nodes hosts into the clusterer.config file.

 ## Building your own images:
 If you want to build use your own images make sure to change the DOCKER_REPOSITORY environment variable to your own docker repository.